stablekernel/aqueduct/source/docs/db/index.md

 Instances of `Query<T>` are created to insert, update, read and delete data from a database.
 A `Query<T>` has many configurable options for filtering, joining, paging, sorting and performing aggregate functions on database rows.

 The `aqueduct db` command-line tool manages databases that your application connects.
 This tool creates and executes migration scripts that update the schema of a database to match the requirements of your application.

+The minimum version of PostgreSQL needed to work with Aqueduct is 9.6.

 ## Guides